 We take any breach to human rights as a serious act that requires an urgent response.
 We seek to avoid human rights infringements and being complicit in the human rights infringements of other parties.
 Our commitment to the principles of human rights is preserved in our group policies and procedures.
-We operate within the legal, institutional, and regulatory requirements of each country.
-We acknowledge that legislation in individual jurisdictions could potentially conflict with the group's position on human rights.
-In such cases, we comply with the law and exercise our sphere of influence to raise awareness of human rights and the detrimental effects of its abuse.
+We operate within the legal, institutional, and regulatory requirements of each country we do business in.
+We acknowledge that legislation in individual jurisdictions could potentially conflict with the group’s position on human rights.
+In such cases, we comply with the law and exercise our sphere of influence to raise awareness of human rights and the detrimental effects of its abuse

 We are committed to:

-- Creating a nurturing workplace that respects the human rights of our people and that this commitment is protected in the group's code of ethics and our people policies and procedures, offering our employees training on a variety of human rights issues, including equal employment opportunity, diversity and inclusion, anti-money laundering, anti-bribery and corruption.
+Creating a nurturing workplace that respects the human rights of our people and that this commitment is protected in the group’s code of ethics and our people policies and procedures, offering our employees training on a variety of human rights issues, including equal employment opportunity, diversity and inclusion, anti-money laundering, anti-bribery, privacy, and corruption.

-- Evaluating investment decisions with respect to environmental and social issues in a manner that is consistent with applicable laws and regulations.
+Evaluating investment decisions with respect to environmental and social issues in a manner that is consistent with applicable laws and regulations.

 Making our suppliers and business partners aware of the group’s standards by applying a strict moral code to our purchasing activities.
 Suppliers are required to comply with all applicable laws and regulations in the conduct of their business.